-Faculty Deborah Coolhart, Thom deLara, Joseph P. Fanelli, Rashmi Gangamma, Thomas Schur, Linda Stone Fish, Dyane Watson
+Deborah Coolhart, Thom deLara, Linda Stone Fish, Lastenia Francis, Tracey Reichert Schimpff, Dyane Watson

-The Department of Marriage and Family Therapy offers an M.A. and a Ph.D. and provides training in marriage and family therapy theory, research, and practice.
+The Department of Marriage and Family Therapy offers Master of Arts (M.A.) and Doctor of Philosophy (Ph.D.) degrees in marriage and family therapy.
+Students gain a solid knowledge of marriage and family therapy theory and techniques.
+Residential students receive extensive hands-on training, both at the Couple and Family Therapy Center, a clinical training and research facility, and at local community sites.
+Online master’s students obtain their hands-on training in their local community.
 The faculty seeks to promote the advancement of the practice and profession of marriage and family therapy through scholarly research, education, training, and clinical practice.

-The 15 credit Certificate of Advanced Study in Trauma-informed Practice is structured for clinicians, mental health professionals, and practitioners from allied disciplines who intend to expand their knowledge and skills in the field of trauma response and intervention.
-The Substance Abuse and Mental Health Services Administration (SAMHSA) defines trauma-informed practice as”… practice that is based on an understanding of the vulnerabilities or triggers of trauma survivors that traditional service delivery approaches may exacerbate, so that these services and programs can be more supportive and avoid retraumatization.”
-The core courses, and elective options, address the theoretical foundations of trauma, as well as evidenced-based trauma-informed practice approaches and techniques.
+The department also offers a Certificate of Advanced Study (CAS) in Trauma-Informed Practice and Child Therapy.
+The CAS in Trauma-Informed Practice is structured for clinicians, mental health professionals, and practitioners from allied disciplines to expand their knowledge and skills in the field of trauma response and intervention.
+Trauma-informed practice is based on an understanding of the vulnerabilities or triggers of trauma survivors that traditional service delivery approaches may exacerbate so that these services and programs can be more supportive and avoid re-traumatization.